zhouhufeng/FAVORannotator/README.md

 ## Run FAVORannotator Cloud Version

 For Cloud environment, we simplified the process of database set up and remove the configration files.
 FAVOR database can be downloaded on the fly and decompressed automatically in the scripts, this version of FAVORannotator will remove the burden of download the backend database and update the ```config.R```.
 The database is downloaded and decompressed automatically and is capable of seamless integration to the workflow languages of the cloud platform.
 It currently works for cloud platforms like Terra, DNAnexus, etc. This tutorial uses Terra as an example to illustrate the functional annotation process.

 Please find the R scripts in the ```Scripts/Cloud/``` folder.

-**Important: This version of FAVORannotator no pre-install version does not need to update ```config.R``` file.
+**Important: This version of FAVORannotator based on the no pre-install version does not need ```config.R``` file.
 This version of FAVORannotator directly download FAVORdatabase (Full or Essential versions) from the Harvard Dataverse to the default file locations and database info for the annotation.
 Just put the FAVORannotator script in the directory with ample storage all the database and index and intermediate files will be generated in the directory.
 These database files and intermediate files in the working directories will be removed in most cloud platforms.**

 1. Create GDS file from the input VCF file: